eosiswastaken/alea/README.md

 # alea
+I am currently self learning SQL and NodeJS, and before that I had the basics of HTML, CSS and JS.
-Idk I'm just learning Node, JS, HTML and CSS so I'm gonna make a game or something
+So I decided to make a game or something

 # Deploy steps